 The field of human genetics is discovering disease-causing mutations at an unprecedented rate.
 These genetic mutations drive many rare, debilitating and fatal disorders.
 While some treatments are available to address symptoms, or slow the progression of genetic diseases, treatments that directly address the causative genes are needed to develop cures for patients.

 Two advanced approaches to curing genetic diseases are gene editing and gene therapy.
-Homology Medicines' technology offers the option to pursue both approaches and can provide important advantages over current methods.
-Our proprietary technology is based on the discovery of a novel class of human-derived adeno-associated virus (AAV) vectors that can be used to achieve precise and efficient in vivo and ex vivo gene editing, as well as gene therapy.
+Homology Medicines’ proprietary technology platform offers the option to pursue both approaches and can provide important advantages over current methods.

-Our AAV technology is based on the pioneering research of Saswati Chatterjee, Ph.D., Professor of Virology at the Beckman Research Institute at the City of Hope in California.
-Dr. Chatterjee and her team led the first AAV vector-mediated gene transfer studies into human hematopoietic stem cells (HSCs) and subsequently identified and isolated a series of naturally-occurring AAVHSCs from human CD34+ cells.
-These vectors have many unique properties, including high efficiency and precise gene editing, plus the ability to deliver to the central nervous system (CNS), which can be bolstered by technology we licensed from the California Institute of Technology.
+Our technology platform is based on the pioneering research of one of our founders, Saswati Chatterjee, Ph.D., Professor of Virology at the Beckman Research Institute at the City of Hope in California.
+Dr. Chatterjee and her team led the first adeno-associated virus (AAV) vector-mediated gene transfer studies into human hematopoietic stem cells (HSCs) and subsequently identified and isolated a series of naturally-occurring AAVHSCs from human CD34+ cells.

 Our proprietary AAVHSC vectors have many unique properties that can enable the development of potentially one-time curative treatments: